On face angles of tetrahedra with a given base: Introduction

 where $\cos \overline{\alpha}=\cos \angle BDC$, $\cos \overline{\beta}=\cos \angle ADC$, and $\cos \overline{\gamma}=\cos \angle ADB$.
 Now, it suffices to note that the inequality we need easily follows from \eqref{eq.vol.1}. \end{proof}

 As will be shown below, the closure of a set $\Sigma(\triangle ABC)$ is a proper subset of $\mathbb{P}$ for any given base.
 However, the structure of this closure depends significantly on the chosen base.
-In particular, there is a fundamental difference between acute-angled, rectangular, and obtuse-angled bases.
+In particular, there is a fundamental difference between acute-angled, rectangular, and obtuse-angled bases (see details in the last section).

-Results of this paper could potentially be of practical use in areas such as molecular geometry, tetrahedral finite-element meshes, camera-tracking, and the so-called ``perspective $3$-point problem'' \cite{HLON, Rieck15, RW, WMMS}.
+The results of this paper could potentially be of practical use in areas such as molecular geometry, tetrahedral finite-element meshes, camera-tracking, and the so-called ``perspective $3$-point problem'' \cite{HLON, Rieck15, RW, WMMS}.

 In our study, one subset of $\mathbb{E}^3$ plays an important role, namely, the right circular cylinder $\operatorname{Cyl}$ over the circle circumscribed around the base of $ABC$ (it suffices to consider only the part of this cylinder lying in $\Pi^{+}$).